 The smartest fine cocoa suppliers emerged by strategically focusing on these aspects:

 - quality improvement (through more specialized subject matter knowledge and validated know-how),

 - product diversification (both in a horizontal offer, proposing different cocoa origins; and vertically, differentiating a type of cocoa origin through controlled fermentation methods),

 - data transparency (through periodic publications on the rewarding system benefiting the farmer and the sensory analysis on origin-specific cocoa flavor profiles).

-In a newly-formed microcosm of specialty cocoa stakeholders made up of single-estates, cooperatives, fermentaries, aggregators, exporters, importers, and intermediaries, the work on the value awareness carried out to attract considerably more specialty chocolate makers not only generated interdependability in the partnerships but consistency.
+In a realm of specialty cocoa stakeholders made up of cooperatives, aggregators, and brokers, the value awareness carried out to attract specialty chocolate makers not only generated interdependability but promoted consistency.
 Consistency in the quality of the product, diversification of the offer, and transparency of the data.